Limit Models in Strictly Stable Abstract Elementary Classes: Reduced Towers

-The following theorem is related to \cite[Theorem 5]{Va2}.
-Here we weaken the assumption that $\kappa^*_\mu(\K)=\omega$ and we get a sightly weaker conclusion.
-The proof is similar to the proof of \cite[Theorem 5]{Va2} only here we allow for our towers to be discontinuous at $\gamma$ where $\cf(\gamma)<\kappa^*_\mu(\K)$.
-We provide the details where the proof differs.
+The following theorem is related to \cite[Theorem 3]{Va2}, which additionally assumes that $\kappa^*_\mu(\K) = \omega$; in other words, it assumes that $\K$ is $\mu$-superstable.
+Instead, we allow for strict stability (that is, $\kappa^*_\mu(\K)$ to be uncountable) at the cost of only guaranteeing continuity at limits of large cofinality.
+In particular, the proof is similar to the proof of $(a)\to(b)$ in \cite[Theorem 3]{Va2}, but we crucially allow our towers to be discontinuous at $\gamma$ where $\cf(\gamma)<\kappa^*_\mu(\K)$.
+At the good advice of the referee, we pull out the main construction--a tower amalgamation lemma, Lemma \ref{tow-ap-lem}--for future use.